Novera-123/Novera-123/README.md

 • Collaborated with a team of educators to foster a positive and innovative school culture.

 • Implemented an efficient system for teachers to send E-reports.

+-- Teachers Assistant - DataScience Bootcamp |  Feb 2024 - Till date --
+- Handling, documenting, and responding to inquiries to enhance an interactive online experience.
+- Monitoring progress and collaborating with students from various backgrounds to support and improve their development.

+-- Freelancer Upwork | December 2023 – till date
+- engaged in an ongoing project involving the creation of Excel content for webpages.

 **--Skills--**